 The future of forecasting with machine learning (ML)

 Furthermore, these next-generation technologies can take leading indicator data and create a forecast free of human bias.
-They can constantly learn which leading indicator data best predicts demand for more accurate forecasts down to the location, item, and time level.
+They can constantly learn which leading indicator data best predicts demand for more accurate predictions, down to the levels of location, item, and time.

-For the food industry, connecting leading indicators of demand such as weather forecasts and satellite images and utilizing machine learning algorithms to recognize patterns, outliers better, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
+For the food industry, connecting leading demand indicators, such as weather forecasts and satellite images, and utilizing ML algorithms to recognize patterns, outliers, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
 As a result, planner productivity gains of up to 60% have been reported.